sheheemmulakkal/sheheemmulakkal/README.md

 A feature-rich online store employing React, Redux, and Node.js for seamless user experiences. <br>

 #### <ins>E-Learning Website </ins>
-An interactive platform leveraging MongoDB, Express.js, and React for an engaging learning environment.
+An interactive platform leveraging MongoDB, Express.js, Node.js TypeScript and React for an engaging learning environment.

 #### <ins>Alter Case -  npm module</ins>
 Published an npm module that helps to alter the text into appropriate cases.